trentswd/obsidian-minote-plugin/README.md

 - Supports force sync mode for full overwrite updates

 ## Installation
-Search for `minote` in the plugin marketplace, find `Minote Sync` and click `install`.
-Enable the plugin after installation.
-You can also manually download from the [release](https://github.com/emac/obsidian-minote-plugin/releases) page.
+Open Obsidian settings, go to `Community plugins` on the left, click the `Turn off safe mode` button to enable third-party plugins.
+Click the `Browse` button in the Community plugins marketplace, search for `minote`, find `Minote Sync` plugin, then install and enable it.
+You can also manually download the latest version from the [release](https://github.com/emac/obsidian-minote-plugin/releases) page.

 ## Settings
 1. Open Obsidian settings, find `Minote Sync` in the plugin settings
 2. Click the `Login` button and scan the QR code in the popup login page
-3. To logout, clear the plugin's Cookie information following the same process as the web version
+3. To logout and clear the plugin's Cookie information, follow the same process as the web version of Xiaomi Cloud Service - click the avatar in the top right corner and select logout
 4. Set note storage location (default is `/minote` folder)

 ## Usage